bluluke/katas/README.md

 sumOf2LowestPosInts: returns the sum of the two lowest positive integers from input array,

 ## Python
-doublesString: returns string containing each character from input string doubled.

 square_sum: squares each integer element from input array and returns the sum of them.